 - Grains Research and Development Corporation—Refer to the Practical tips for spraying factsheet

-- National Working Party on Pesticide Applications (NWPPA)—Refer to information about the NWPPA on the Plant Health Australia website
+- National Working Party on Pesticide Applications (NWPPA)—Refer to the NWPPA website.

 State and territory governments